Living in the UK

 We cannot say exactly how much money students need while studying at the RCM.
 Different students have different needs, preferences and live different lifestyles.

 Students who require a Student visa must show they have sufficient funds to support themselves.
-If you are a Student visa applicant you need to prove you have at least £1,334 per month (£12,006 per academic year) available for living expenses for your first 9 months in the UK as part of the visa application process.
-Note that the Home Office is expected to increase the maintenance requirement for visa applicants for students in the near future.
+If you are a Student visa applicant you need to prove you have at least £1,483 per month (£13,347 per academic year) available for living expenses for your first 9 months in the UK as part of the visa application process*.

 Money & banking